jmacedoit/potsiu/README.md

 ## Motivation

-Suppose you have some string mentioning person names:
+Suppose you have some string where you've identified every term of foreign origin:
 ```
 Hey!
-John!
-Where are you going... is Sarah going with you?
+Do you like croissants?...
+Can you hand me that dossier?
-     ^ (5)                           ^ (37)
+                 ^ (17)                              ^ (53)

 ```

-You determined that the names start on indexes *5* (John) and *37* (Sarah).
+You determined that the terms start on indexes *17* (croissants) and *53* (dossier).
 Now, if for some reason you need to remove punctuation from your string...

 ```
-Hey John Where are you going is Sarah going with you
+Hey Do you like croissants Can you hand me that dossier
-     ^ (5)                           ^ (37)
+                 ^ (17)                              ^ (53)
 ```

-...the indexes you have no longer match the names positions.
-This is a problem, for instance, when one needs to process the sentences/texts on named entity recognition (NER) datasets, which are often tagged manually, while keeping the indexes matching the entities positions.
-It is often quite complex to update these indexes, since different transformations can replace, remove, or add any amount of characters.
+...the indexes you have no longer match the terms positions.
+It is often quite complex to reuse previously computed indexes after transformations since they can replace, remove, or add any amount of characters.

 ## How it works